quickmodel/quick-model-docs/docs/godot/setup.md

 ## How to add license key
 ![Add license key in editor settings](./img/licenseKey.png)

 Open Godot's **Editor Settings**.
 The Quick Model settings are located in the **Quick Model** tab in the left column.
-There copy your Itch.io download key to **Licence Key** field.
-(Your download key is the last part in the download url.)
+There, copy your Itch.io download key to the **Licence Key** field.
+(Your download key is the last part in the download URL.)
-The download key can be extracted from download url provided by Itch.io.
+The download key can be extracted from the download URL provided by Itch.io.
 For example: https://quickmodel.itch.io/quick-model-godot/download/abc123

 The download key would be: abc123